drinkbird/drinkbird.github.io/_posts/blog/2021-06-24-start-a-blog.md

 ### 3. Make a list of ideas on what to write about

 A good practice to get you started is to sit down and brainstorm.
 Spend at least half an hour and come up with 40-50 topics you can potentially write about.
 There are no bad ideas; just populate a list with whatever comes to you naturally.
-Then, after the brainstorming session, you can use tools like Trello, OneNote or Evernote to organise and prioritise your ideas.
+Then, after the brainstorming session, you can use tools like Notion, Obsidian, Trello, or OneNote to organise and prioritise your ideas.

 You may think you don't have much to say, but do yourself a favour and try it out; you will be pleasantly surprised.
 Here are some ideas on things you can expand upon: